Best 43-inch TVs in 2023 – our top picks

 It’s not the brightest screen and the contrast is a little weak but that’s the sacrifice you make for the price.
 It does have some excellent gaming features though, and unsurprisingly is optimized for PS5 gaming being a Sony TV.

-If you only have limited space (but higher than for a 32-inch TV) then yes.
+If you only have limited space (but higher than for a 32-inch TV) then 43-inch is a good size.
 The Best 43-inch TVs offer great feature sets and performance and support 4K Ultra HD content too.
 Sets this size are good for more modest rooms or spaces, and slightly more modest budgets.
-You can usually save at least $100 on 43-inch models compared to a 50-inch.
+If size matters to you then maybe getting the best 70-inch TV is what you’re looking for these are perfect for creating e cinematic experience, especially when paired with the right wall-mounts.

 Is 4K worth it on a 43-inch TV?